mauchede/seedbox/README.md

 ```

 __Note__: Don't forget to change the token used between `aria2` and `webui-aria2`.
 Use `bin/generate-secret` if you want to generate a strong token.

-## Contributing

-1. Fork it.
-2. Create your branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-new-feature`.
-5. Submit a pull request.

-__Note__: Use the script `bin/build` to test your modifications locally.

 ## Links